gupta29470/Garbage_Profiling/README.md

 # Garbage Profiling
-## About Garbage_profiling: I had recommended 6 classes namely plastic, paper, cardboard, metal, other non biodegradable and biodegradeable.
+## About Garbage_profiling: I had recommended 6 classes namely plastic, paper, cardboard, metal, other nonbiodegradable, and biodegradable.
-## As this model has ability to detect garbage by input image or in real-time.
+## This model has the ability to detect garbage by input image or in real-time

 ### Dataset --> [kaggle](https://www.kaggle.com/techsash/waste-classification-data)